AbdurRahman22224/Predictive_Delivery_Optimizer/README.md

 This will:
 - Train a CatBoost classifier for delay prediction (is_delayed)
 - Train a CatBoost regressor for delay days prediction
-- Run 50 trials for classification, 50 trials for regression
+- Run 50 trials for classification, 30 trials for regression
 - Log all experiments to MLflow (DagsHub)
 - Save best models to `models/`

+**Expected Performance:**
+- Classification F1-score: >0.75
+- Classification ROC-AUC: >0.80
+- Regression RMSE: <2 days

 ### 3. Launch Streamlit Dashboard